-The Scholarship Committee welcomes applications from highly motivated women who are passionate about learning and desire to attend a woman’s college in either the United States or Canada.
+The Scholarship Committee welcomes applications from highly motivated women who are passionate about learning and desire to attend a woman’s college in the United States.
 The successful candidate must possess a stellar high school record, provide outstanding references, have a sincere desire to make a contribution to society, and show evidence of strong character and leadership qualities, as well as breadth and depth of interests.
-For best consideration, applicants are recommended to have an unweighted GPA of at least a 3.7 and either a composite SAT score of at least 1900 or a composite ACT score of at least 27 with no single ACT score below 25.
+For best consideration, applicants should have an unweighted GPA of at least a 3.7 and either a composite SAT score of at least 1900 (scoring through 2016) or 1350 (scoring since 2016) or a composite ACT score of at least 27 with no single ACT score below 25.
 International students should be able to arrange to take the SAT or ACT in their home countries.

-Graduating high school seniors, women who have matriculated at college, but left prior to the completion of the first semester, and early college applicants are eligible to apply.
+All women expecting to start their first full term of college at an undergraduate women’s college in the Fall 2018 term are eligible to apply.
+Graduating high school seniors are obviously eligible, as are those who have taken a gap year or two since graduating from high school, women who matriculated at college but left prior to the completion of their first semester and now plan to start college again, and women who have taken a college course or two early while completing high school.
 Women who have completed one semester of college or more are not eligible.
 The Harriet Fitzgerald Scholarship is awarded for one year with the possibility of renewal.

 - The application or the uploading of a confidential letter must be completed in one round and cannot be checked later once the “submit” button has been clicked.